The Domain of Definition of the L\'evy White Noise

 It can be argued that the specification of the L\'evy white noise as an independently scattered random measure is more informative than its description as a generalized random process.
-Indeed, random measures are random generalized functions, while the converse in generally not true.
-However, the framework of generalized random processes is especially adapted for the study of linear stochastic partial differential equation.
-In particular, the (weak) derivative together with the integration (when it is well-defined) of a generalized random process is still a generalized random process, what is false in general for independently scattered random measures.
+Indeed, random measures are random generalized functions, while the converse is in general not true.
+However, the framework of generalized random processes is especially adapted for the study of linear stochastic partial differential equation (SPDE).
+In particular, the (weak) derivative together with the integration (when it is well-defined) of a generalized random process is still a generalized random process, but this is false in general for independently scattered random measures.

-Despite these differences in formalisms, these three constructions are deeply interconnected and implicitly specify the same mathematical object, although observing it from different perspectives.
+Beyond their differences, these two constructions are deeply connected and implicitly specify the same mathematical object, although describing it from different perspectives.
 They range from more to less general, in the sense that measures generalize functions, and generalized functions generalize measures \cite[Chapter 1]{Schwartz1966distributions}.
-This remains valid for the \textit{random} functions, measures, and generalized functions.
-Each approach brings its own advantages.
-It is therefore interesting to precisely connect them in order to benefit from their strengths when applied to different contexts.
+This remains valid for \textit{random} functions, measures, and generalized functions.
+Each approach brings its own advantages, and it is therefore interesting to precisely connect them in order to benefit from their strengths when applied to different contexts.